Barcelus/Rails_App_Tutorial/Rail-app-AWS-setup-tutorial.md

 ```
 Replace `PUMA_PID` with the 5-digit PID from above message.

-3. See your app running
+#### 5.2 See your app running

 Go to your EC2 Public IP.<br>
 See the Rails splash screen.<br>
 Remember your `nginx.conf` file is setup for http connections only.<br>

-4. (optional) Setup Public Elastic IP and assing it to your EC2 instance

-TBD
+### Congratulations, you've finished the tutorial on how to set up a defaul Rails app on an EC2 instance!